adilahmed31/cs537-Discussion-su22/week-3/README.md

 ## Syscalls Recap
-We will explore main files required to do p1b.
+We will explore the main files required to do p1b.

 - `Makefile`:
     -  `CPUS`: # CPUS for QEMU to virtualize (make it 1)